actionjack/so-you-want-to-onboard-a-devops-engineer/README.md

 ### Have up to date Documentation
 <summary>Make it easy to understand and do the things</summary>

-> “If it’s not documented, it didn’t happen.”
+> “Stale documentation is not only misleading, it is positively harmful.”
->> Every Regulatory Agency Inspector
+>> Riona MacNamara (@rionam)

 It's important to either have or do the following: